wongkaishen/Foodpicker/README.md

 # FoodPicker

 FoodPicker is a Django-based web application that helps users discover restaurants based on their location.
 Users can search for nearby restaurants, filter by distance, and submit new restaurant entries.
+The application also includes an admin approval system for new submissions, ensuring data quality and accuracy.

 ## Features

-- **Map Display:** View all restaurants and user location on an interactive map.
+- **Interactive Map Display:** View all restaurants and user location on an interactive map powered by Leaflet.js and OpenStreetMap.
-- **Search & Filter:** Filter restaurants by radius (2km, 5km, 10km, 15km).
+- **Search & Filter:** Filter restaurants by radius (2km, 5km, 10km, 15km) to find the best options nearby.
 - **Restaurant Submission:** Users can add new restaurants by providing an address or pinpointing a location on the map.
 - **Geolocation & Distance Calculation:** Uses the Haversine formula to determine the distance between the user and restaurants.
 - **Approval System:** New restaurant submissions require admin approval before appearing on the map.
+- **Custom Filters:** Includes custom Django template filters for enhanced functionality.
+- **Responsive Design:** Optimized for both desktop and mobile devices.

 ## Installation